yeelauren/mapdatascience/Data-Management/Readme.md

 - Introduction to Tidyverse

 Session 2:
+- Tidyverse mutate, group_by, summarize
 - Advanced Tidyverse in dplyr
 - Reshaping Data
 - Joins

 Session 3:

+- Types of Data
 - Working with Dates
+- Working with lists and purr
-- Introduction to Regex, stringr and stringi
+- Introduction to regex, stringr and stringi
-- R Markdown

 Session 4:
 - R Markdown Continued
-- Embedding tables
+- Embedding tables, plots
 - Github version control